BenchCI Examples¶

 Bench resources hide vendor details¶

-Power and measurement examples use the newer resource model:
+Power and measurement examples use the resource model:

 bench.yaml -> how the lab hardware works